-Just days after HB 1006 passed the General Assembly, Gov. Nathan Deal quickly put pin to paper and signed the measure - giving Dresden East residents the opportunity to decide whether they will annex with Chamblee in a referendum this November.
+Just days after HB 1006 passed the General Assembly, Gov. Nathan Deal quickly put pin to paper and - giving Dresden East residents the opportunity to decide whether they will annex with Chamblee in a referendum this November.

-State Rep. Mike Jacobs, (R-80), the sponsor of the bill to create a charter for a new city of Brookhaven said in a phone interview Thursday, that the bill had not yet been processed from the House Clerk's office to the Governor's Office.
+State Rep. Mike Jacobs, (R-80), the sponsor of the bill to said in a phone interview Thursday, that the bill had not yet been processed from the House Clerk's office to the Governor's Office.

 "They have to go through every bill that passed on Day 40 and ensure they are transmitting the correct, final version of the bill for the Governor’s signature," Jacobs said.

 The Governor's office has been tight-lipped about whether Deal plans to sign the measure only confirming each day his movement - or lack thereof - on the bill.

 Still, Deal has been swift about signing legislation.
 On April 3 alone, Deal signed 22 redistricting bills that passed the General Assembly.

 Check back with Brookhaven Patch for updates as we follow HB 636.
 Take our and share your thoughts about whether you think the Governor will sign the bill.
 Then, join or start the conversation on Brookhaven Patch's Facebook page.